 - Fibroids that are too large and have irreparable changed the structure of the uterus

-All symptoms should always be evaluated with a thorough consultation and examination by your NYC gynecologist for an accurate diagnosis and treatment plan to exclude any underlying serious condition.
+All symptoms should always be evaluated with a thorough consultation and examination by your local NYC gynecologist Dr. Fernando Mariz for an accurate diagnosis and treatment plan to exclude any underlying serious condition.